Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 ```

 #### Breakdown of Feature Engineering and Extraction Process
 The audio feature extraction process in the code below is a customized multi-step process, which is formulated as shown below.
-Again, if you aren't the biggest fan of math, you can skip to the [next section](#).

 **1.** Process the audio files using Librosa and manipulate the audio by adding noise, changing the pitch, and changing the pitch of the audio to get multiple variations of the same audio sample.